 Sunday, March 9th Mystic Krewe of Mardi Paws, Mandeville www.mardipaws.com Dogs sashay in costume along the Mandeville lakefront in this fun parade that raises funds for area animal agencies.
 This year’s theme: “Live from the Red Carpet.”

 *Schedule subject to change.
 Additional parades may be announced for other krewes.

 LAISSEZ LES BON TEMPS ROULER!Location: VariesHours: VariesAdmission: Free

-Louis is the CEO and Lead Listing Specialist for The Williams Team which has nine additional members.
-His Team consists of a Team Leader, three Listing Specialist, two Buyer Specialists, Transaction Coordinator, Listing Manager, and Marketing Manager.
+Louis Williams is the CEO for The Williams Team which has nine additional members.
+His Team consists of two Listing Specialist, two Buyer Specialists, Showing Specialist, Transaction Coordinator, Listing Manager, Database Manager and Marketing Manager.
 The Williams Team has had nearly 100 Million Dollars in gross sales over the past nine years.
 Louis' Real Estate Group is among the top 1/2% of Realtors in the Greater New Orleans Area.
-He has also been awarded the prestigious NABOR Platinum Award for the top 1/2% of Realtors for the past four years and named the #1 Real Estate Group in the Area 2013.
+He has also been awarded the prestigious NABOR Platinum Award for the top 1/2% of Realtors for the past four years and named the #1 Real Estate Group in the Area 2014.